 Its interesting because I never knew rape could be so quick and surprising.
 In the movie it’s always violent and random.
 Why don’t they ever talk about the boys you know?
 The ones we date and trust to respect both our bodily boundaries and our desires.
-Our friends whom we confide in and pour into and support and genuinely love.
-I am amazed that how something that happened so quick could cause so much damage, emotionally that I actually buried it in the recesses of my mind and literally forgot about it.
+Our friends whom we confide in, and pour into, and support, and genuinely love.
+I am amazed that how something that happened so quick could cause so much damage emotionally, that I actually buried it in the recesses of my mind and literally forgot about it.
 As if maybe it never even happened right?
-I actually re-wrote history in my own mind unconsciously in a way that skipped my gut gripping fear of men and rape and being alone that stopped me from attending the 4 year schools I was accepted to, with scholarships.
-I knew I was afraid to go to college and get raped, but not once did I stop and realize that I already had been raped.
+I actually re-wrote history in my own mind unconsciously, in a way that skipped over my gut gripping fear of men, and rape, and being alone that stopped me from attending the 4 year schools I was originally accepted to (with scholarships).
+I knew I was afraid to go to college and get raped, but not once did I stop and realize that I already HAD been raped.
 But I had.
 I came across a campaign I will share more from later on in this piece; but I found these two images to be exactly how I imagined I would handle the situation (on the top), then how I actually responded (on the bottom).

 Why had I never dealt with this?